Explore the paranormal at the historic Cohen Bray House,

 The house has never been sold out of the family and contains the original furniture, wallpaper, woodwork, and many personal objects.
 It also holds the spirits of several family members and at least one person who worked on the property.

 Join veteran investigator Jim Martin from Hauntology Productions as he leads a small teams through the three stories of the historic home.
 Participants will learn about capturing audio and video evidence,

-.
-Alternative methods of spirit communication, such as dowsing rods and pendulums will also be explored, as well as popular smartphone apps.
-And everyone will receive a pendulum to take home.
+alternative methods of spirit communication, such as dowsing rods and pendulums will also be explored, as well as popular smartphone apps.

 There's also a snack break, where everyone can chat and share experiences.

 Ghostly activity during previous investigations includes "shadow people," footsteps, knocking, tugged-at clothing, electromagnetic field disturbances, and plentiful Electronic Voice Phenomena.